 These scripts can still be triggered from an external program.

-only needs to specify the API Get command.
 One restful call is needed to get an authorization token, and this

 is then used in subsequent restful calls to get data and run queries from the database.
 API get commands are

-When using SOAP calls, you explicitly call the web services interface as follows:
+Using restful calls, you explicitly call the web services interface as follows:

 This section links to methods which are most commonly used.

 Most tasks can be achieved within transformations, which can run on a schedule, a trigger, or be manually launched from any menu item.
 This includes

 notifications, emailing reports, imports, exports, data manipulation and integration to other local and cloud applications.

 Get operations are called using the API Interface Function named "CommandProcessor".

 Generate a table of Asset History information for an asset or a list of assets